au-research/your-first-step-to-fair-archived/episodes/8-assess-yourself.md

 ## Activity

 Use the [ARDC FAIR data self-assessment tool](https://ardc.edu.au/resources/working-with-data/fair-data/fair-self-assessment-tool/) to assess the dataset you just uploaded to Zenodo.
-What improvements can you make?
+What improvements can you make to make your data even more FAIR?